 Nevertheless, there is still hope.
 You must work very hard to get ahead.
 But there is a problem with this mindset: The people in control want to tell you your dreams are possible if you work hard, but this just makes you the horse in Orwell’s “Animal Farm” — a hard, but unthinking, obedient worker who is ultimately a little too satisfied with his station in life.
 The truth is that you must work smart.
 There is no other way; otherwise you’re being taken advantage of.
 You must be able to dominate the system, not the other way around.

 Thus, the best way to go about this is to understand how money works and how it can work for you.
 Investing, in other words, is what can get you ahead.
 But it is smart investing, not gambling.
 And we can talk about investing in terms of money, but there is also the notion of opportunity cost.
 This is the idea of how you invest your time, which is very valuable.
-For example, do you want to spend the next two hours watching shows on Netflix or working out?
+For example, if you’re passionate about dogs, you could invest in a dog franchise that doesn’t require a large amount of time or a high-dollar investment.
+For another example, do you want to spend the next two hours watching shows on Netflix or working out?
 What is it that you are losing when you commit to do something?
 Is the other thing better?
 More productive?
 You are the CEO of your life and you must make those decisions.

 Who is Bill Ackman?